rahulkulhalli/Semicolons-2019/README.md

 # Semicolons-2019
-A private repository for documenting all the code for Semicolons 2019.
+A repository for documenting all the code for Semicolons 2019.

 ## Topic
 Explainable AI in the Medical Domain